Izin/halo-pc-2k19/README.md

 ```
 C:\Program Files\Halo\halo.exe
 ```
-Replace it by this one, once adapted to your needs and Halo installation path:
+Replace the previous line by this one (once adapted to your needs and to your Halo installation path):
 ```
 C:\Program Files\Halo\halo.exe -novideo -vidmode 1920,1080,60 -use21
 ```